Earning Your Pension

 If you became an active participant in the NIPF because your group was part of a plan that merged with the NIPF, special rules may apply to the calculation of your service and benefit.

-Your Summary Plan Description and Summary of Material Modifications provide much more information on how credit is earned, including partial credit amounts, credit for certain periods when you’re not working, and other factors that may affect your pension.
+Your Summary Plan Description provides much more information on how credit is earned, including partial credit amounts, credit for certain periods when you’re not working, and other factors that may affect your pension.

 Breaks-in-Service